-Cultural resource specialists will prepare pre-construction conditions assessments for resources not adversely affected by the project where the project footprint crosses into the historic property boundary or where resources sensitive to impacts are identified.
-To protect the resources, the MOA, supported by a more detailed BETP, will be prepared to stipulate which properties will be included in the pre-construction conditions assessment and plan for protection of historic built resources and repair of inadvertent damage, and will articulate the requirements of those protection activities (CUL-IAMF#6).
-An architectural historian will monitor the efficacy of the protective measures, as defined in the plan.
-Should any inadvertent damage occur during construction, the contractor's qualified architectural historian and, if needed, a structural engineer will assess the damage and determine the best approach to repair the buildings, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO.
-A built environment monitoring plan (BEMP) will be prepared prior to construction to detail the monitoring methods and process required prior to initiation of ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
-The contractor will use these planning documents to put protective measures in place prior to the start of construction (CUL-IAMF#8).
+Cultural resource specialists would prepare pre-construction conditions assessments for resources not adversely affected by the project where the project footprint crosses into the historic property boundary or where resources sensitive to impacts are identified.
+To protect the resources, the MOA, supported by a more detailed BETP, would be prepared to stipulate which properties would be included in the Pre-Construction Conditions Assessment, Plan for Protection of Historic Built Resources, and Repair of Inadvertent Damage, and would articulate the requirements of those protection activities (CUL-IAMF#6).
+An architectural historian would monitor the efficacy of the protective measures, as defined in the plan.
+Should any inadvertent damage occur during construction, the contractor's qualified architectural historian and, if needed, a structural engineer would assess the damage and determine the best approach to repair the buildings, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO.
+A built environment monitoring plan (BEMP) would be prepared prior to construction to detail the monitoring methods and process required prior to initiation of ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
+The contractor would implement these planning documents to put protective measures in place prior to the start of construction (CUL-IAMF#8).